What is the Enneagram?

 One-on-One Enneagram Guidance

 Having a hard time trying to figure out your Enneagram type?
 You aren't alone.
-Like a fish trying to see water, figuring out your type is not easy.
-Because it is dealing with lifelong patterns and largely unconscious values, fears, and motivations, even the tests can sometimes give you inaccurate results.
+Like a fish trying to see water, figuring out your "type" is not easy.
+Because we are seeking to identify lifelong patterns and largely unconscious values, fears, and motivations, even the tests can sometimes give inaccurate results.
 When we are so accustomed to seeing the world in a particular way, we often don't realize we are looking through a lens at all.
-We may find it hard to identify those aspects of our experience that are so deeply ingrained, and in some cases we may we feel ashamed or afraid to confront the truth about ourselves so directly.
+We may not only find it hard to identify those aspects of our experience that are so deeply ingrained, but in some cases we may we feel ashamed or resistant to confronting the truth about ourselves so directly.

 For all these reasons, figuring your Enneagram "type" can be a confusing process.
-Kristen also offers one-on-one Enneagram guidance in the context of spiritual direction.
-Click here to take the online Enneagram test and learn more.
+In addition to group offerings, I also work one-on-one with individuals, offering Enneagram guidance within the context of spiritual direction.
+Click here to learn more about spiritual direction, or click here to take an online Enneagram test and get started.

-Kristen has researched and worked with the Enneagram for over a decade.
-She has worked with people of all types and levels of experience, guiding newcomers through the process of discerning their type for the first time, and helping those with a cursory knowledge of the system begin to develop a deeper understanding of how it applies in everyday situations and relationships.
+I have been researching and working with the Enneagram for over a decade.
+I was first introduced to the Enneagram in 2005 through my work with The Servant Leadership School of Greensboro (now Second Breath Center), which taught the Enneagram in the narrative tradition of Helen Palmer, along with guidance and workshops from Fr.
+William Meninger and Fr.
+Richard Rohr.
+Over the last several years, I have worked with people of all types and levels of experience in self-awareness work, guiding newcomers through the process of discerning their type and helping those with only a cursory knowledge of the system begin to deepen their understanding of how to apply its wisdom in everyday situations and relationships.